Elelion/Elelion/README.md

 ### Обо мне:

-Мой путь в Python начался `1.06.23` 💪
+I started my journey with Python on `1.06.23` 💪
 <br>
-Перешел на Python, из за его гибкости
+I switched to Python because of its flexibility.

 ---

-### Предыдущий опыт:
+### Previous experience:

-До того как сменить стек, работал в других сферах IT
+Before changing my stack, I worked in various IT fields:
-*   9 мес backend на Java
+*   9 months of backend development in Java
-*   3 года backend на PHP
+*   3 years of backend development in PHP
-*   1 год frontend
+*   1 year of frontend development
-*   1 год Android dev на C++
+*   1 year of Android development in C++
-*   с 2010г системный администратор Windows, Senior, part-time
+*   Since 2010, part-time Senior Windows System Administrator

 ---

-### Технологии:
+### Technologies:

-> Основной стек:
+> Main Stack:
 <table>
   <tr>
     <td align="center" width="96">